-Public records confirm that Arthur B. Hayes was an attorney in Washington, D.C.
-In 1926, He is noted as a Scottish Rite Mason in a Sunday Star (October 6, 1912) story about a meeting of the Scottish Rite in D.C.
-In a November 9, 1913 story in the Washington Post he is noted as Judge Arthur B. Hayes announcing his appearance as guest speaker at Aposcostia Lodge No. 21 in D.C.
+Public records confirm that Arthur B. Hayes was, in 1926, an attorney in Washington, D.C.
+He was noted as a Scottish Rite Mason in a Sunday Star (October 6, 1912) story about a meeting of the Scottish Rite in D.C.
+Then, in a November 9, 1913 story in the Washington Post he is noted as Judge Arthur B. Hayes announcing his appearance as guest speaker at Aposcostia Lodge No. 21 in D.C.

-Hayes notes in his letter the apron was in possession of his family, however, no genealogical records connecting Hayes and E.M.
-Taylor family are found.
+Hayes notes in his letter the apron was in the possession of his family, but no genealogical records connecting Hayes and E.M.
+Taylor's family are found.

 Ida Taylor refers to the person who gave the supposed apron to Crockett as "Mrs. A.C.
 Massie."
 Hayes notes that person was "Mrs. C.A.
-Massie" (Boyden notes that Hayes was not certain with the spelling of the name).
+Massie" (Boyden notes that Hayes was not certain about the spelling of the name).
 The 2013 search for combinations of the initials and spelling of both A.C. and C.A.
 Massie produced no record from the 1820-1850 U.S. Federal Census and Voters Records for Washington, D.C., or surrounding states.

-The inconsistencies make Ida Taylor's 1934 claim, the 1897 Missouri Freemason Magazine reference to the apron being on exhibited at the Tennessee Celebration, and the Arthur B. Hayes's information unconvincing that a Masonic apron belonging to Davy Crockett was handed down to E.M.
-Taylor by his "uncle in law."
+The inconsistencies make Ida Taylor's 1934 claim, the 1897 Missouri Freemason Magazine's reference to the apron being on exhibit at the Tennessee Celebration, and the Arthur B. Hayes's information unconvincing that a Masonic apron belonging to Davy Crockett was handed down to E.M.
+Taylor by his "uncle-in-law."

 Was the entire account loosely based on Taylor family lore?
 Was the Royal Arch apron simply a gift from someone to Crockett, perhaps during his appearances in D.C. or his 1834 book tour promoting his autobiography?
-After all, Crockett was presented a rifle as a gift in Philadelphia on his 1834 speaking tour.
-77 Was A.C. or C.A.
-Massie a seamstress, Masonic apron designer, wife of a Mason or could the apron have belonged to someone named Massie and somehow came into the possession of Crockett?
+After all, Crockett was presented a rifle as a gift in Philadelphia on his 1834 speaking tour.76 Was A.C. or C.A.
+Massie a seamstress, Masonic apron designer, wife of a Mason, or could the apron have belonged to someone named Massie and somehow come into the possession of Crockett?

-If it to be believed that Crockett was made a Freemason in Tennessee, Virginia, Washington D.C. or elsewhere, and later became a Royal Arch Mason, then why have no records or writings ever surfaced to affirm that claim?
-The absence of evidence, of course, is not evidence itself.
-Nevertheless, considering Crockett's wide-spread celebrity during his lifetime, it seems very unlikely his affiliation with Freemasonry would have gone unnoticed by so many other Freemasons of the era.
+If it is to be believed that Crockett was made a Freemason in Tennessee, Virginia, Washington D.C., or elsewhere - and later became a Royal Arch Mason - then why have no records or writings ever surfaced to affirm that claim?
+The absence of evidence, of course, is not evidence